 Ingredients

-- 12 ounces pork loin chops or pork tenderloin cut into ½" strips
+- 12 ounces boneless pork chops or pork tenderloin, cut into ½-inch strips

 - 1 tablespoon cornstarch